marzer/tomlplusplus/README.md

 `toml++` is licensed under the terms of the MIT license - see [LICENSE].

-UTF-8 decoding is performed using a state machine based on Bjoern Hoehrmann's '[Flexible and Economical UTF-8 Decoder]', which is also subject to the terms of the MIT license - see [LICENSE-utf8-decoder].
+UTF-8 decoding is performed using a state machine based on Bjoern Hoehrmann's '[Flexible and Economical UTF-8 Decoder]'.

 [API documentation]: https://marzer.github.io/tomlplusplus/
 [unreleased TOML language features]: #unreleased-toml-features